Race to Freedom: Um Bok Dong: Production

 Principal photography began on April 18, 2017, and wrapped on September 29, 2017.

 Reception

 The film was considered widely among Korean audiences as a massive flop, and a meme about the film having attracted the lowest audiences in South Korean film has given birth to a meme that uses the number of people who watched the film, which was about 170,000, as a unit called 'UBD".

 Controversy

-The film got into a controversy because of Um's past as a robber.
+The film got into a controversy because of Um's past as a thief.